kartelmode/hash-map-experiment/README.md

 From the info above we can see that Java's hashmap allocates data that is unacceptable in our case, because it causes calling garbage collection that is bad for latency in the real life.

 // TODO: refactor
-As we know that Java's implementation has allocations, so we don't recommend to user it in latency-sensitive systems.

 ## Leaderboards